Much Ado About Nothing

 Specific and targeted email blasts to our subscriber base

-Press Night for reviewers with an invited audience prior to opening
+Press Night for reviewers with an invited audience prior to to the tour beginning

 Show Listings in over 15 citywide print and web publications

-Press Releases through Broadway World, LA Times, and other local publications.
+Press Releases through Broadway World and other local publications.
 Click here for past examples.

 Performance Details